 Haddo smiled at McPherson.
 “The question is, are you?”

-McPherson straightened up in her chair, examining Haddo anew.
+McPherson straightened up in the chair, examining Haddo anew.
 Haddo didn’t like it, but he held his smile.
-The sun moved along his office carpet before she quickly stood, belying the lax position she had been in.
-Haddo felt something vibrate in the air, but this resolved when McPherson broke eye contact to button her jacket.
+The sun moved along his office carpet before the inspector quickly stood.
+Haddo felt something vibrate in the air, but this resolved when McPherson broke eye contact to button its jacket.
 “I’ll do it.
-On three conditions.”
+One two conditions.”

 Haddo’s grin grew broader.
 “What would those be?”